Osteoma Treatment in Atlanta

 Any surgery that involves cutting through the skin leaves scars, and we take pride in providing effective treatment with essentially inconspicuous scars.
 While osteoma surgery leaves scars, these are usually thoroughly hidden in the hair-bearing scalp or the natural forehead creases or facial expression lines.
 These scars fade significantly over time and are difficult to find once healed.
 Dr. Fishman takes pride both in designing small, inconspicuous scars and ensuring their best healing over time.

-Most of Dr. Fishman’s osteoma treatment patients describe a bruised or sore sensation, or a headache, after surgery, with most discomfort fading away after a half to 1 day after treatment.
-Most people will have mild-moderate discomfort (like a dull ache) which is well-managed with cool compresses and oral pain medications (such as Tylenol and Motrin).
+Most of Dr. Fishman’s osteoma treatment patients describe a bruised or sore sensation, or a headache, after surgery, with most discomfort fading away within 1-2 days after treatment.
+Most people will have mild-moderate discomfort (like a dull ache) which is well managed with cool compresses and oral pain medications (such as Tylenol and Motrin).
 Some patients may develop mild bruising after surgery, which usually resolves over 3-5+ days.
 Temporary numbness and itching about the treated area are very common, and resolve over the course of several weeks to months in the vast majority of patients.

 Dr. Fishman and her staff send the tissue removed during osteoma treatment for pathologic analysis, using one of several certified and highly experienced Pathology laboratories in the Atlanta area.
 Pathologic analysis provides a more certain diagnosis than a physical exam and radiologic imaging, and can differentiate between osteomas, lipomas, cysts, and more rare reasons for “bumps.”